 We’re now growing many varieties of perennial edible plants that give year round sustenance with minimal effort.
 The names of which most people are totally unfamiliar.
 We call them “survival plants”.
 Being from the midwest United States, the cold winters cut my gardening year in half.
 Now we can have a garden that produces year round.

 You could categorize us as “preppers”.
 We’re not paranoid doomsdayers; we just like producing our own food and if the SHTF in the near future, we hope that our garden will sustain the family.
-Why not?
+There are people out there who use places similar to outdoor empire for their needs when it comes to hunting and making sure they know how to survive, so why not?

 Now we’re propagating these survival plants and doing our best to share the with the local community.
 We’re also health and fitness junkies and always trying to stay on top of the latest science to help us life healthy and optimal lives.
 Check out our Survival Plant Database and our blog and we’ll do our best to share our successes and our mistakes.